PX4/PX4-Devguide/en/qgc/rtk-gps.md

 **1087** - Full GLONASS pseudo-ranges, carrier phases, Doppler and signal strength (high resolution)
-**1127** -  Full BeiDou pseudo-ranges, carrier phases, Doppler and signal strength (high resolution) **1097** - Full Galileo pseudo-ranges, carrier phases, Doppler and signal strength (high resolution)
+**1127** -  Full BeiDou pseudo-ranges, carrier phases, Doppler and signal strength (high resolution) **1097** - Full Galileo pseudo-ranges, carrier phases, Doppler and signal strength (high resolution) **Only supported with M8P Firmware Version 3.01 and above.
+See section below on firmware updates**
+**1127** -  Full BeiDou pseudo-ranges, carrier phases, Doppler and signal strength (high resolution)

+**TODO : QGC doesn't configure the Galileo message yet -- needs an update**

 ### Uplink Datarate

 The raw RTCM messages from the base are packed into a MAVLink `GPS_RTCM_DATA` message and sent over the datalink.
 The length of each MAVLink message is 182 bytes, and usually

 The Base Position message (1005) is of length 22 bytes, while the others are all of variable length depending on the satellites visible and the number of signals from the satellite (only 1 for L1 units like M8P).
-Since at a given time, the maximum number of satellites visible from any single constellation is 12, the RTCM messages are around 120 bytes each.
-Therefore under real-world conditions, an uplink rate of 300 bps is sufficient
+Since at a given time, the _maximum_ number of satellites visible from any single constellation is 12, the RTCM messages are around 120 bytes each.
+Under real-world conditions, an uplink rate of 300 bps is sufficient.

+HOWEVER -

 ## Drotek Tiny XXL Example

+## HEX/ProfiCNC Here+ Example